-SIJS Deferred Class Action Lawsuit
+SIJS Deferred Action Lawsuit / Demanda de Acción Diferida de SIJS

 On July 17, 2025 the National Immigration Project, along with partners, filed a class action lawsuit on behalf of SIJS youth across the country, Centro Legal de La Raza and CARECEN-NY, challenging the federal government’s termination of the SIJS Deferred Action Policy.
 The lawsuit was filed in the U.S. District Court for the Eastern District of New York.